-6.11.2 Domestic and family violence
+6.11.2 Family and domestic violence

-- (a)A staff member experiencing domestic and family violence in their personal life that affects their attendance or capacity to perform their work may be granted up to 20 days per annum paid leave to attend to matters including, but not limited to: - (i) medical appointments and legal proceedings; - (ii) protection of children and dependents; - (iii) other necessary actions associated with the violence. - (b) Staff may also use their accumulated sick leave to attend to necessary related matters.
+- (a) A fixed-term or ongoing staff member experiencing family and domestic violence in their personal life that affects their attendance or capacity to perform their work may be granted up to 20 days per annum paid leave to attend to matters including, but not limited to: - (i) medical appointments and legal proceedings; - (ii) protection of children and dependents; and - (iii) other necessary actions associated with the violence. - (b) Staff may also use their accumulated sick leave to attend to necessary related matters. - (c) Casual staff members will be entitled to paid family and domestic violence leave entitlements of 10 days, consistent with the NES.